phiroict/terraform-azure-aro/README.md

 # Installation of ARO

-Run the generated set this will return the configuration, for instance:
+Run the generated set this will return the configuration, for instance: (subscriptions masked)

 ```json
 {